benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 sidebar_label: UI
 ---

-Here, you'll find information about how to use the User Interface (UI) to interact with LiveData Migrator to create and manage resources that control your migrations.
+You can use either the UI or the CLI to use LiveData Migrator.
+This page tells you how to use the UI to interact with LiveData Migrator to create and manage resources that control your migrations.

-If you're new to the concept of LiveData, or want to know what LiveData Migrator does, please read the [introduction to LiveData Migrator](./about.md) before learning [how to install](./installation.md) and use the product.

 The UI is designed to be capable of managing multiple LiveData Migrators as well as LiveData Plane from one convenient interface.

-How to use the UI is described in the interface itself, including what information is required for operation and how to obtain it.
-This guide therefore provides a high level overview of the functioanlity provided and how to engage with it.
+It is designed to be intuitive to use, and most often you should be able to use LiveData Migrator by following the instructions on-screen.

+If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md) before learning [how to install](./installation.md) and use LiveData Migrator.

-## Accessing the User Interface
+## Access the UI

-The User Interface is available on port 8081 by default on the host you have installed LiveData Migrator, for example when running it locally:
+The User Interface is available on port 8081 by default on the host you have installed LiveData Migrator.
+For example, if you were running it locally, the port would be:

 http://127.0.0.1:8081

-## Registration
+## Register

-When first accessing the UI, a short registration form is presented.
-This will create a user account for subsequent access to the UI.
+You'll be asked to register a LiveData Migrator account the first time you use the UI.
+Fill in the registration form to create your user account.

-Internet access from the host is not required, but when it is available, a confirmation of the registration will be sent.
-This information will be used to send important information about your LiveData Migrator use, such as informing you before your license expires.

-It is also possible to opt in to receive additional product updates.
+Internet access from the host is not required, but when it is available, you'll be sent confirmation of your registration.
+We'll use your registration information to send you important information about your LiveData Migrator account, such as a reminder before your license expires.
+You can also opt in to receive additional product updates.

-## Overview
+## Using the UI

-The UI presents four main panels, as well as a Notification system.
+The UI has four main panels and a Notification system.

 ### License information

-This panel shows current license information, including warnings if the product is approaching license limits.

-It also provides the ability to upload a new license.
+Use the License information panel to see current license information (including warnings if the product is approaching license limits), and uploading a new license.

 ### Bandwidth usage

-This panel shows how much bandwidth the product is currently using to migrate data.
-It shows this over the most recent 5 minute period and contiually updates.
-The left axis scales automatically to accomodate the highest throughput during that period.
+The Bandwidth panel shows how much bandwidth LiveData Migrator is currently using to migrate data.
+It shows this over the most recent 5 minute period and continually updates.
+The left axis scales automatically to accommodate the highest throughput during that period.

 ### Storage

-This panel shows the underlying storage used by LiveData Migrator as either a Source or Target.
-LiveData Migrator supports one Source and one or more Targets, which is described further in the [introduction to LiveData Migrator](./about.md).
+The Storage panel shows the underlying storage used by LiveData Migrator as either a Source or Target.
+LiveData Migrator supports one Source and one or more Targets.
+Each Storage displays its associated processes, such as which LiveData Migrator is used to access it.

+Use the Storage panel to:
-It is possible to view and configure the Source and Target Storages from here, as well as adding further Targets or even additional LiveData Migrators and LiveData Plane.
+* View and configure the Source and Target Storages

-Each Storage will display its associated processes, such as which LiveData Migrator is used to access it.
-Configuration of the specific processes is also possible here.
+* Adding further Targets
+* Adding additional LiveData Migrators and LiveData Plane

+For more information about Sources and Targets, see the [introduction to LiveData Migrator](./about.md).

-### Rules / Migrations
+### Rules and Migrations

-In the context of LiveData Migrator this panel shows Migrations and their progress.
+The Rules and Migrations panel in LiveData Migrator shows migrations and their progress.
+Where the UI also manages LiveData Plane, the panel will also show Rules.

-When the UI is configured to manage LiveData Plane as well, Rules will be displayed here as well.
+Use the Rules and Migrations panel to:

-It is possible to add further Migrations or Rules from this panel, and view more detail about existing ones.
+* Add further Migrations or Rules
+* View more detail about existing Rules and Migrations

 ### Notifications